 "The Heart Doctor and the Baby" by Lynne Marshall introduces us to Rene Munro, a successful obstetrician, who at age thirty-five is single and longing to become a mother.
 She sees her colleague, Jon Becker, a top-notch cardiologist, as the perfect candidate to father her baby.
 While working together as members of the Mid-Coast Medical Group, Rene and Jon had formed a friendly, respectful professional relationship that had not included a romantic involvement.
 Jon had been greatly hurt when his wife of many years had surprised him with a divorce, and he had immersed himself in his work while remaining close to his two teenaged daughters.
 Earlier in her life, Rene had been deeply in love with someone whom she thought would marry her and give her the family she so wanted.
 Instead, he left her broken-hearted and alone, and Rene had focused on her career of helping others bring their children into this world.
 When Rene asks Jon to father her child, he is stunned, and his whole world is turned upside down.
 After much discussion and thought, Jon agrees with Rene's plan, and they form a contract.
 However, hidden longings and unexpected desire soon come into the picture, and a practical arrangement becomes an emotional roller coaster.
 Have two competent, intelligent and reasonable people made a mistake with unforeseen, lasting emotional consequences?
 Lynne Marshall's medical expertise and skill as a storyteller draw us into the dilemma of two hearts who thought they knew exactly what they wanted, but are shaken to find that they need much more.

-"The Christmas Baby Bump".
+In "The Christmas Baby Bump", Phil Hansen, the acknowledged playboy of the Mid-Coast Medical Group, finally meets his match.
 A former surfing star who became an esteemed pulmonary specialist, Phil is a gorgeous golden boy.
 Seemingly carefree and permanently unattached, he enjoys a successful career, the attentions of beautiful women, and an enviable lifestyle in a magnificent home.
 After he meets his new colleague, Stephanie Bennett, he starts to look at his own life with new eyes.
 Taking care of his much younger half-brother while his father and stepmother are vacationing proves to be another eye-opener for Phil.
 He recruits all the help he can get, including a surprisingly reluctant Stephanie.
 Phil is used to short-term, leave on good terms, romantic flings, but he shocks himself by wanting more from Stephanie.
 She is keeping a painful secret, and while she enjoys her relationship with Phil, she knows that she is there for a brief while to fill in for a colleague on maternity leave.
 In her mind, she can become lovers with Phil, and then leave their relationship behind when the time comes.
 An unexpected pregnancy changes both of their lives, and Phil is determined to have Stephanie and their child in his life.
 Will former world-class player Phil win this emotional war and become the family man he suddenly longs to be?
 Lynne Marshall brings her "Mid-Coast Medical Trilogy" to a resoundingly romantic conclusion as Phil and Stephanie find a happiness neither had ever imagined.

 It's exciting for me as a reader to immediately become so involved in a book that I keep saying to myself: "This would be a great movie!".
 "Too Close for Comfort", from author Lynne Marshall, kept that reel playing in my head, and I read the book all in one sitting.
 Lynne is one of my favorite authors.
 I was hooked on her warm, funny, and touching storytelling from the very first book.
 Her characters are very real and vividly drawn, and she gives them compelling story lines that are true to life, yet full of unexpected twists and turns.
 Her romances are sensually sweet, and she writes characters of varying ages--yeah!
 "Too Close for Comfort" is a rollicking reunion romance that also offers action, suspense, and poignant family drama.
 Joy Waltham's marriage of over twenty years ended as her health food business began to take off.
 She and her husband, Paul Donovan, had grown apart as their children grew up, and each of their careers had become more demanding.
 The final straw for Joy was Paul's agreement that their son, Michael, could enter the service at a very young age.
 After the divorce, Joy continued to develop her health food business where they had made their home in Los Angeles.
 Paul eventually retired from the LAPD and moved back to his hometown of Comfort, Maine, where he became the chief of police.
 Paul had invested in Joy's company, and when she is ready to expand the business she needs his signature on an agreement to let her buy him out of the company.
 This means coming face to face with him again--something she had not done since the divorce.
 Once they meet again, the sparks that fly are incendiary!
 Complicating matters are Joy's accidental discovery of clues to a series of drug-related deaths in the small community, and she involves herself in Paul's investigation of the crimes.
 He has his hands full trying to protect Joy and solve the case, so he decides to keep Joy very close and under surveillance.
 While Joy and Paul are rediscovering each other, their daughter, Edie, is running the health food business.
 Ever since the divorce, and Michael's enlistment, the pressures of the business world and family worries have caused Joy to have anxiety attacks.
 Spending time with Paul away from her life in LA proves to be freeing and reinvigorating for Joy, and she finds herself letting go of anxieties and grabbing on to new life experiences.
 Paul knows that he wants Joy back in his life, and he also feels reborn, but can they overcome the issues which drove them apart in the first place?
 When a family tragedy threatens their happiness, can they pull together and blend a longtime love with new understanding and appreciation?
 "Too Close for Comfort" features lead characters in their forties who are vibrant, conflicted, funny, sexually vital, and full of life.
 All Right!
 Highly recommended.